 The results of the analysis of change over time in subjectively defined sleep disorders and sleep hygiene scores are shown in Table 5.
-In the SMS group, caregiver reported sleep hygiene and sleep disorders were largely stable over time, with no significant differences between $T^1$ and $T^2$ scores.
-In the SMS group, evidence was moderate for the null hypothesis for all scores, except for the MSPSQ total score and parasomnia subscale score (see Table 5).
+In the SMS group, caregiver reported sleep hygiene and sleep disorders were largely stable over time, with no significant differences between T1 and T2 scores.
+Evidence was moderate for the null hypothesis for all scores, except for the MSPSQ total score and parasomnia subscale score (Table 5).
 Age-matched TD peers showed a similar stability of subscale scores.
-Interpretation of the Bayes factor suggests 'moderate' evidence in favour of the null hypothesis for sleep onset delay, sleep-disordered breathing, daytime sleepiness and night waking but weaker evidence for the stability of the other subscales.
+Interpretation of the Bayes factor suggests "moderate" evidence in favor of the null hypothesis for sleep onset delay, sleep-disordered breathing, daytime sleepiness, and night waking but weaker evidence for the stability of the other subscales.